sky-wang/VaporCURDDemo/README.md

-# Basic Template
+# Basic CRUD using Vapor

-A basic vapor template for starting a new Vapor web application.
-If you're using vapor toolbox, you can use: `vapor new --template=basic`
+A basic CRUD demo using Vapor

 ## 📖 Documentation

-Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.
+Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for more details.

 ## 💧 Community